feldoh/Chromatic-Sensitivity/README.md

 ## Features

+### Chromatic Influence
+If the pawn is surrounded by colorful edifices they have a chance to gain a stacking buff which is attuned to the color they are surrounded by.
+Try building a defensive area in Red or your lab in blue and see what happens.
+This uses the drawColor which can be set using the new ability to paint things in 1.4.

 ### You are what you eat
 Eating food will slowly transform a pawn with Chromatic Sensitivity making them approximately the same color as their food.
 * If they eat food with ingredients then the effect will be applied for each ingredient.